williambendick/file-manager/README.md

 # File-manager
 File-manager is a simple web API and single page application for browsing and managing directories on a web server.
-This is the initial version of the project and it should be used in a test environment.

 ## Installation
 Clone the repository and build & run with Visual Studio 2017.